Parenting Educators

 Self-paced Research & Courses:

-Each module in the library takes an in-depth look at a unique topic in the science of child development.
+I-LABS Training Modules Each module in the library takes an in-depth look at a unique topic in the science of child development.
 For parents and early childhood educators, available in several languages.

-Introduction to Trauma Informed Care (TIC) Online Training Modules
+Introduction to Trauma Informed Care (TIC) Online Training Modules Four self-paced modules covering the basics of trauma informed care.

-The Institute offers Family Support Professionals the opportunity to learn new skills and grow their careers.
-Through engaging, online modules and a personalized learning map feature, professionals take charge of their growth and advancement.
+Institute for the Advancement of Family Support Professionals Through engaging, online modules and a personalized learning map feature, professionals take charge of their growth and advancement.
 These free resources are designed for the National Family Support Professionals competencies but also align with parenting education core areas of the OPEC Parenting Educator Professional Development System.

 Resources To Add Depth to Your Program: